-A stretch of Highway 101 is expected to remain closed until at least Monday, Jan.
-22 following a mudflow that covered the road along California's coast.
-Due to damage and the large amounts of debris and mud, the road is blocked from Milpas Street to Highway 126 in Ventura.
+A stretch of Highway 101 is open again following a mudflow that covered the road along California's coast.
+Due to damage and the large amounts of debris and mud, the road was blocked from Milpas Street to Highway 126 in Ventura.

-See how the cleanup is coming along on the vital connection between Santa Barbara and Ventura.
+See photos of the cleanup and progress along the vital connection between Santa Barbara and Ventura.